doctypehuman/rhcsa2021/Objectives/Users-Groups/users-groups.md

 When a user or a group is created an ID is associated with it .
 For users it is UID and for groups it is GID.
 When a user is created a primary group is automatically created with the user's username.
 The user can then be added to supplementary groups.
 Now let us add a users called github.

+_the UID and GID for the user root is 0_

 	useradd github

 If you would like to specify the UID on creation use the *-u* option to specify the UID.
 A range of UID's have been earmarked by the system, you can check them at /etc/login.defs